Eigenvalues of Cayley graphs: Directed Cayley graphs

 \subsection{Eigenvalues of directed Cayley graphs}

 Let $\Ga$ be a finite group and $S$ a subset of $\Ga \setminus \{1\}$.
-Consider the Cayley digraph $\Cay(\Ga, S)$ on $\Ga$ (which is undirected if and only if $S$ is inverse-closed).
+Consider the Cayley digraph $\Cay(\Ga, S)$ on $\Ga$ (which is viewed as an undirected graph when $S$ is inverse-closed).
 Denote by $\mathrm{Irred}(\Ga)$ the set of irreducible complex characters of $\Ga$ and by $A_S$ the adjacency matrix of $\Cay(\Ga, S)$.
 The following result was first noted by MacWilliams and Mann in \cite{MacWilliamsM68}.

 \begin{thm} \emph{(\cite{MacWilliamsM68}; see also \cite[Theorem 3.1]{DuceyJ14})} Let $\Ga$ be a finite abelian group and $S$ a subset of $\Ga \setminus \{1\}$.
 Let $M$ denote the character table of $\Ga$, with rows indexed by $\mathrm{Irred}(\Ga)$ and columns indexed by $\Ga$ in the same order as the one underlying $A_S$.
 Then